 Generating knowledge is very different from learning about what is already known.
 It might feel like leaving solid ground.

-We take small steps and often add a small piece to a mosaic rather than finishing the entire piece.
+We take small steps and often only add a small piece to a mosaic rather than finishing the entire piece.

 Wonderful!
 Download the undergraduate research manual for more info.